Classic Buttermilk Waffles from Scratch

 - Powdered sugar + maple syrup

-- Fresh berries (such as raspberries and strawberries) with whipped cream
+- Fresh berries (such as raspberries, blueberries and strawberries) with whipped cream

 - Honey butter (melt honey + butter in a small saucepan on the stove, pour on top.
-Soo good with pancakes too!)
+So good with pancakes too!)

 Classic Buttermilk Waffles from Scratch